-2014 2013 The Museum and the City of Tacoma entered into an agreement for utility infrastructure installation as part of the Museum's new building construction.
+The Museum and the City of Tacoma entered into an agreement for utility infrastructure installation as part of the Museum's new building construction.
 The associated costs were to be funded through a Local Improvement District.
 The district was formed in 2010 and utility construction occurred during 2011.
 In 2013 the final assessment of \$422,092 was confirmed after a formal hearing.
 The amount is payable in 10 annual principal installments with interest.
 The first installment was due October 25, 2014.
 Annual interest rate will be fixed by the ordinance authorizing the issuance and sale of bonds to finance the assessment.
-Any payment made after the due date includes a full year's interest. \$ 379,882 \$ 422,092 In 2007, the Museum was granted a Washington State Historic Automobile Museum Sales and Use Tax Deferral Certificate for costs associated with the construction of its building.
+Any payment made after the due date includes a full year's interest.

+2015 2014 In 2007, the Museum was granted a Washington State Historic Automobile Museum Sales and Use Tax Deferral Certificate for costs associated with the construction of its building.
 In 2013 the final state audit report was completed.
 Total tax assessment is \$1,994,540; payable over 10 years beginning December 31, 2017.
-Interest on this non-interest bearing note has been imputed at a rate of 3% per annum.
-1,590,662 1,557,006 Note payable to Columbia State Bank, bearing interest at 7%.
+Interest on this non-interest bearing note has been imputed at a rate of 3% per annum. \$ 1,624,318 \$ 1,590,662 Note payable to Columbia State Bank, bearing interest at 7%.
 Principal and interest payments are due monthly on the first day of each month with the first such payment due on November 1, 2012.
-Last principal and interest payment is due on October 1, 2015.
-The note is secured by inventory and three CXC Racing Simulators with a book value of \$280,000.
-44,709 95,269 Total 44,217,355 45,317,469 Less current portion of long-term debt 317,019 318,003 \$ 43,900,336 \$ 44,999,466
+Last principal and interest payment was paid on October 1, 2015. - 44,709 Total 43,183,493 44,217,355 Less current portion of long-term debt 978,309 317,019 \$ 42,205,184 \$ 43,900,336

-Interest expense totaled \$764,272 and \$818,251 in 2014 and 2013, respectively.
+Interest expense totaled \$751,142 and \$817,727 in 2015 and 2014, respectively.

 Included under the terms of the bond financing are covenants that require the maintenance of various minimum financial ratios and filing requirements for annual audited financial statements.
-Management represents that the organization is in compliance with these requirements.
+Management represents that the Museum is in compliance with these requirements.